Cotter, Arkansas

 Cotter is a city in Baxter County, Arkansas, United States.
-The population was 970 at the 2010 census.
+The population was 886 at the 2020 census.

 History

-Native American Bluff Dwellers were the original inhabitants of the area now known as Cotter.
+Native American Bluff Dwellers were the original inhabitants of the area now known as Cotter for centuries before settlers arrived.
 When Native Americans were moved westward on the Trail of Tears, approximately 1000 Cherokees crossed just a short distance upriver from the current location of Downtown Cotter.